Neuropsychiatric Lyme Disease: Infection, Not Mental Illness

 Bartonella, a common tick-borne co-infection, has been specifically associated with psychiatric presentations including sudden-onset rage, anxiety, and psychotic features.

-Psychiatric Lyme disease is missed because the symptoms look like primary mental illness.
-There is no standard protocol for testing Lyme disease in patients presenting with psychiatric complaints — even in endemic areas.
-Clinicians evaluating depression, anxiety, or psychosis rarely consider an infectious cause.
+There is no standard protocol for evaluating Lyme disease in patients presenting with psychiatric complaints—even in endemic areas.
+Clinicians evaluating depression, anxiety, or psychosis may not consider an infectious cause.

 The Labeling Problem